MalaganMan/Panels/JaniKasurinen/README.md

 - 2024 15th August: All rotaries changed to Vertical Drag style.
 - 2024 26th August: Looping bug remedied.
 Received NRPN displays added.
 Sysex handling aids added.
 - 2024 31st October: Removed unneccery VST-indexes causing a long list of "undefined" paramaters in VST.
+- 2024 17th November: Fixed the Edit Buffer sysex to modify only device id and nothing else when loading.

 "V-Verb Pro Panel Only.bpanelz"
+- Necessary font 'ZXSpectrumJJK.ttf' for the Screendump suplied here also.
 - 2024 16th November: Simplified version utilizing mainly the V-Verb's screendump function.
-- Necessary font 'ZXSpectrumJJK.ttf' for the Screendump suplied here also.
+- 2024 17th November: Fixed the Edit Buffer sysex to modify only device id and nothing else when loading.

 "Korg Z1 Editor.bpanelz" is still greatly work in process stage and does NOT have all the modulators, but file loading saving and storing functions fully.
 - BACKUP ALL YOUR Z1 VOICES AND SETTINGS BEFORE USING THIS PANEL!